 Stiff, tough, and incredibly reliable, boot legends of the past were made in the heavyweight category.
 Classic models like the Zamberlan Vioz GTX remain popular for those wanting a full-leather design, but the shift towards lighter weights in boot construction has expanded the category to include models like the Salewa Mountain Trainer 2 Mid GTX (the heavier and more aggressive counterpart to the Mountain Trainer Lite included above).

-In general, heavyweight boots are built for tough, rocky trail and long slogs with heavy backpacking packs.
+In general, heavyweight boots are built for tough, rocky trails and long slogs with heavy backpacking packs.
 While the thick upper materials and Gore-Tex make for excellent performance in the wet and snow, they will run warm in hot conditions (some prefer a non-waterproof leather boot instead).
-Their solid structure also takes some of the strain out of long ascents by keeping the heel from dropping at each step, and makes them often friendly with strap-on crampons for light mountaineering.
+Their solid structure also takes some of the strain out of long ascents by keeping the heel from dropping at each step, and often makes them friendly with strap-on crampons for light mountaineering.
 A final tip: Don’t pick up one of these boots and head directly to the trailhead for a long trip.
 Spend the time to break them in and you’ll have a backpacking footwear partner for years to come.

 Salewa MTN Trainer Mid GTX hiking boot (stepping over big rocks)

-Heavyweight boots offer maximum support and protection for tricky terrain
+Heavyweight boots offer maximum support and protection for tricky terrain | Credit: Brian McCurdy

 Weight

 From a quick look at our comparison table above, it’s clear that hiking boot weights vary a lot.
-You can choose an over-the-ankle design anywhere from over 3 pounds to under 2 in the case of the trail runner-inspired Altra Lone Peak Hiker 2 (1 lb.
+You can choose an over-the-ankle design anywhere from well over 3 pounds to under 2 in the case of the trail runner-inspired Altra Lone Peak Hiker 2 (1 lb.
 9.6 oz.) and Salomon X Ultra 4 GTX (1 lb.
 14 oz.).
 What’s equally obvious is how the various weights have an impact on a boot’s performance.
 To start, while the correlation isn’t perfect, a lighter boot generally will offer less protection, support and stability, and durability over the long term.
 This can present a problem if you’re carrying a heavy pack and traveling over rough terrain, but for thru-hikers or minimalists, going lightweight can be a great idea.

 Hiking boots (hiking across rock in Altra Lone Peak Hiker 2)

-Testing the Altra Lone Peak Hiker 2 in Patagonia
+Testing the Altra Lone Peak Hiker 2 in Patagonia | Credit: Brian McCurdy

 Whenever we can, we try and keep the weight of our boots to a minimum, providing enough comfort and support for the weight of our pack and the conditions, but without having to lug around anything extra.
 Depending on the trip, this can mean a lightweight trail-runner style for fastpacking all the way up to a burly boot like the Salewa MTN Trainer 2 Mid GTX for trekking through Nepal.
 If you’re going to choose one boot to do it all, the Salomon Quest 4 GTX does a great job balancing weight and performance.